HarshNarayanJha/PPS-Assignment/Final-Assignment/QuickSort.md

 # Quick Sort

+Quick Sort is a type of sorting algorithm that uses Divide and Conquer Startegy.
+It sorts the array by recursively dividing it into two subarrays until the whole array is sorted

 ## Algorithm

-Step 1: Set l <- 0 and r <- length of array - 1
+Step 1: set l <- 0 and r <- length of array - 1

 Step 2: if l >= r, break the recursion

-Step 3: set pivot <- last element of the **array**
+Step 3: set pivot <- last element of the array

-Step 4: Set two pointers, i before the start and j at the start of the array
+Step 4: set two indexes, i before the start and j at the start of the array

 Step 5: while j < pivot repeat steps 6 to 7